Filaments of crime: Informing policing via thresholded ridge estimation: Discussion and limitations

 While our implementation performs successful density ridge estimation in a matter of minutes, this requires subsampling from larger datasets of coordinates.
 As a rule of thumb, we recommend to use a minimum of 1,000 and a maximum of 10,000 data points to ensure representativeness and sufficiently fast runtimes.
-This is due to the algorithm's complexity being $\mathcal{O}(d \cdot |\theta|^2)$, meaning that it scales linearly with the number of dimensions, which is fixed to $|\theta| = 2$ in our case of latitude-longitude coordinates, but exponentially with the number of data points fed into the algorithm \citep{Ozertem2011}.
-While sample sizes are, in practice, influenced by both time constraints and the size of available datasets, details on effective sample sizes in geospatial dataset resampling can be found in \citet{Griffith2005} and \citet{Li2016}.
+This is due to the algorithm's complexity being $\mathcal{O}(d \cdot |\theta|^2)$, meaning that it scales linearly with the number of dimensions, which is fixed to $|\theta| = 2$ in our case of latitude-longitude coordinates, but features a polynomial runtime due to the number of data points fed into the algorithm \cite{Ozertem2011}.
+While sample sizes are, in practice, influenced by both time constraints and the size of available datasets, details on effective sample sizes in geospatial dataset resampling can be found in the literature \cite{Griffith2005, Li2016}.

 Bias in data is a general problem spanning many fields, which extends to geospatial coordinates.
-One prominent example is the phenomenon of over- and underpolicing based on previous records, different socioeconomic status, and additional factors such as personal characteristics \citep{black1980manners}.
+One prominent example is the phenomenon of over-policing and under-policing based on previous records, different socioeconomic status, and additional factors such as personal characteristics \cite{black1980manners}.
 Since our analysis is based on reported crime incidents, one important limitation of our work relates to previous research on disparities in crime reporting.
-This multi-faceted issue spans both contextual factors in victim and offender characteristics influencing reporting, as demonstrated by \citet{Xie2012}, and localized reluctance of reporting crime incidents \citep{Slocum2010}.
+This multi-faceted issue spans contextual factors in victim and offender characteristics influencing reporting \cite{Xie2012}, as well as localized reluctance of reporting crime incidents \cite{Slocum2010}.
 For this reason, practical implementations based on such data should always strive to take the risk of biases present in these datasets into account.